SysKitTeam/docs-point/releases/point-2022-2-3-release-note.md

 ## Improvements & Bug Fixes

-* **Improved User privacy options when viewed by Collaborators.**
+* **Improved User privacy options when accessed by Collaborators.**
-  * **The OneDrive tile and Analytics & Usage tile were removed** from User details for Collaborators.
-  * When setting up Access, **Admin can now select to give collaborators access to subordinate user's activities.** This option will not be automatically enabled.
+  *	While setting up Access, **Admin can now select to ‘Give Collaborators access to subordinate user's activities’**, replacing the previously available option to ‘Show audit reports to Collaborators’.
+This will not be automatically enabled.
+    * **If disabled, the Collaborator will not be able to view** the OneDrive tile, the Analytics & Usage tile, and Audit Log Reports when accessing User details or Workspaces they manage.
+    * **If enabled, the Collaborator will be able to view** the OneDrive tile, the Analytics & Usage tile, and Audit Log Reports when accessing User details or Workspaces they manage.

-* **Fixed an issue** where archiving a Microsoft Team would result in the following error: **Failed to execute Templates backend request ArchiveRequest**.
+* **Fixed an issue** where archiving a Microsoft Team would result in the following error: 'Failed to execute Templates backend request ArchiveRequest'.

-* **Fixed a bug** where active guest users in Syskit Point were marked as inactive, prompting the admin to delete them.
+* **Fixed a bug** where active Guest Users in Syskit Point were marked as inactive.
+  * After setting up the Guest User Expiration Policy the **assigned User receives an email once a Guest User is marked as inactive**.
+  * The assigned User then **has a choice whether to Keep or Delete the inactive Guest User**.
+  * Due to this bug, **active Guest Users were reported as inactive** to the assigned User.